What is a Life Coach vs. a Therapist or Consultant

 Example of Therapy vs. Coaching

-What Is Coaching vs. Counseling?
+What is Coaching vs. Counseling?

 So, the key difference between counseling and coaching is that counseling helps with mental health issues and healing trauma, while life coaching is more likely to focus on building self-awareness and moving toward personal goals.

-What Is Consulting vs. Coaching?
+What is Consulting vs. Coaching?

 Consultants give instructions; coaches give guidance.
 If a professional or a team needs out-of-the-box thinking and new perspectives, they will turn to a coach.
 They will work with a consultant if they need concrete solutions from someone who’s seen the same problems before.

-Example of Coaching vs Consulting
+Example of Coaching vs. Consulting

 Let’s say that you’re leading a team of professionals, and you’re feeling stuck with a few problems stubbornly hindering your performance as a leader.